wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :align: center
 :name: w5f5

 Sequencing technology, with yield per run vs. read length.
 Note the logarithmic scales.
 Multiple dots per technology indicate improvements in read length and/or yield due to upgrades.
 This figure is already outdated with higher yields produced by the Illumina Novase and longer reads by both Oxford Nanopore MinION/PromethION and Pacbio Sequel II devices.
 Credits:
 Nederbragt, Lex (2016): developments in NGS.
 :::

 ##### Sanger sequencing

 Sanger sequencing was the first 'high-throughput' method of DNA sequencing.
+For more details on its history and how it works, see [Box 3](w5box3).
+Important to know about Sanger sequencing is

+(w5box3)=
+::::{admonition} Box 3: Sanger sequencing
+:class: tip

 Developed in 1977 by Fred Sanger and colleagues, the protocol was first largely manual until it was automated in 1985 by Applied Biosystems.
 Sanger sequencing uses the chain-termination method ({numref}`w5f6`).

 :::{figure} images/Week5/Fig_06_Sanger-sequencing.svg